VincenzoGigliotti/SuperMario/README.md

-Simple super mario made in java swing, resources are not included for copyright reasons
+Super mario made in java swing, resources are not included for copyright reasons